-Flag name Value Description PROPATTR_MANDATORY 0x00000001 If this flag is set for a property, that property MUST NOT be deleted from the .msg file (irrespective of which storage it is contained in) and implementations MUST return an error if any attempt

-Flag name Value Description is made to do so.
+Flag name Value Description from the .msg file (irrespective of which storage it and implementations MUST return an error if any a to do so.
+This flag is set in circumstances where th If this flag is set for a property, that property MUST NOT be deleted from the .msg file (irrespective of which storage it is contained in) and implementations MUST return an error if any attempt is made to do so.
 This flag is set in circumstances where the implementation depends on that property always being present in the .msg file once it is written there.
-PROPATTR_READABLE 0×00000002 If this flag is not set on a property, that property MUST NOT be read from the .msg file and implementations MUST return an error if any attempt is made to read it.
+PROPATTR_READABLE 0x00000002 If this flag is not set on a property, that property MUST NOT be read from the .msg file and implementations MUST return an error if any attempt is made to read it.
 This flag is set on all properties unless there is an implementation-specific reason to prevent a property from being read from the .msg file.
-PROPATTR_WRITABLE 0x00000004 If this flag is not set on a property, that property MUST NOT be modified or deleted and implementations MUST return an error if any attempt is made to do so.
+PROPATTR_WRITABLE 0×00000004 If this flag is not set on a property, that property MUST NOT be modified or deleted and implementations MUST return an error if any attempt is made to do so.
 This flag is set in circumstances where the implementation depends on the properties being writable.